 Read everything the college sends you carefully and respond to requests promptly.
 If you have questions or don’t understand something, call the financial aid office and ask!
 They’ll be more than happy to provide a helping hand.

 Finally, remember you'll have re-apply every year.

-If you aren't familiar with the different types of financial aid that undergraduate students can pursue, we encourage you to do your homework and educate yourself using the links below.
+If you aren't familiar with the different types of financial aid for college students, we encourage you to do your homework and educate yourself using the links below.
 Financial aid comes from a variety of sources, so be sure to review each financial aid type in greater detail as you put together your plan.